DefectDojo/django-DefectDojo/docs/content/en/getting_started/running-in-production.md

 ###### Asynchronous Imports

-This is an experimental features that has some [concerns](https://github.com/DefectDojo/django-DefectDojo/pull/5553#issuecomment-989679555) that need to be addressed before it can be used reliably.

-Import and Re-Import can also be configured to handle uploads asynchronously to aid in importing especially large files.
+Import and Re-Import can also be configured to handle uploads asynchronously to aid in processing especially large scans.
 It works by batching Findings and Endpoints by a configurable amount.
 Each batch will be be processed in seperate celery tasks.

-The following variables have to be used.
+The following variables impact async imports.

 -   `DD_ASYNC_FINDING_IMPORT` defaults to False
 -   `DD_ASYNC_FINDING_IMPORT_CHUNK_SIZE` deafults to 100